PghTechFest/pghtechfest.github.com/index.md

 	<a name="help-out"></a>

 	<div class="left-column">

 		<div class="ways">
 			<div class="sponsor">
-				<a href="/Sponsors.html" class="button">I can help!</a>Like the idea, and want to contribute?
+				<a href="/Sponsors.html" class="button">Sponsor us!</a>Like the idea, and want to contribute?
 Become a sponsor.
 			</div>
 		</div>
 	</div>

 	<div class="right-column">

 		<div class="ways">
 			<div class="speak">
-				<a href="/Speakers.html" class="button">I have a talk!</a>Passionate?
-Like to teach others?
-Submit a talk, even if it&apos;s your first time.
+				<a href="https://groups.google.com/forum/#!forum/pghtechfest" target="_blank" class="button">Join us!</a>Join the community in our Google Group.
 			</div>
 		</div>
 	</div>